KenethGarcia/ClassiPyGRB/JOSS_Docs/paper.md

 This repository requires Python 3.8 or high, and the packages from the [``requeriments.txt``](https://github.com/KenethGarcia/GRB_ML/blob/51482eecd01d8bea10a951ba3e9b0b108cea3c08/requirements.txt) file.
 Other packages will be required optionally in Documentation (i.e., Jupyter).

 # Introduction
 Gamma-ray bursts (GRBs) are originated by the death of a massive star or from the merger of two compact objects.
-The classification is based on their duration ([Kouveliotou et al. (1993)](https://ui.adsabs.harvard.edu/abs/1993ApJ...413L.101K/abstract)).
-Nevertheless, events such as GRB 211211A ([Yang et al. (2022)](https://ui.adsabs.harvard.edu/abs/2022Natur.612..232Y/abstract)) has challenged this taxonomy.
+The classification is based on their duration [@Kouveliotou1993].
+Nevertheless, events such as GRB 211211A [@Yang2022)] has challenged this taxonomy.
 Therefore, this method is not completely reliable for the determination of the progenitors of such events.

 # Statement of need